 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Having to buy a product to enter a prize draw is likely to be acceptable, provided the cost of that product has not been changed to reflect the opportunity to participate.
-Examples of prices that reflect the opportunity to participate include increasing the price of a promotional pack compared to non-promotional packs before, during or after the prize promotion or reducing the quality or composition of the paid-for product or service during the promotion.
+Having to buy a product to enter a prize draw is unlikely to be considered a payment to enter, provided the cost of that product has not been changed to reflect the opportunity to participate.
+Some examples of prices that reflect the opportunity to participate include increasing the price of a promotional pack compared to non-promotional packs before, during or after the prize promotion or reducing the quality or composition of the paid-for product or service during the promotion.
 In such circumstances, a free entry or NPN route will still be required in the UK generally.

-Promoters should not confuse entry routes and claiming routes.
-The ASA upheld complaints against an ad for a promotion which required consumers to ring a premium rate service to claim an award because, although the cost was stated, rule 8.21.1 of the CAP Code prohibits promotions where consumers incur a cost to claim a prize or equivalent benefit (Churchcastle Ltd t/a Spencer & Mayfair 2011, 20 February 2013).
+Promoters should not confuse entry routes and claiming routes, and promotions should never have a cost to claim (Rule 8.21.1).
+The ASA has upheld multiple complaints against an ad for a promotion because it required consumers to ring a premium rate service to claim an award, which was a breach of Code rule 8.21.1 (Churchcastle Ltd t/a Spencer & Mayfair 2011, 20 February 2013).

 This advice is designed to be read in conjunction with the Promotional marketing section of the CAP Code and the other entries in this advice section.